Call Center Workforce Management Guide

 checkmark 2

-Customers expect staff availability and quality service;
+Customers expect fast, professional service;

 checkmark 2